 Junior Year Overseas at Yokohama National University (JOY) Program

 In this program, exchange students from international partner universities attend Japanese language classes and specialized courses in English.
-Students enter one of YNU’s colleges or graduate schools and can take courses from an English language curriculum that covers a wide range of fields, from the humanities to science and engineering.
+Students can take courses from an English language curriculum that covers a wide range of academic fields.
 Japanese language classes of different levels, from introductory to advanced, are available.
 This program offers opportunities to join in activities with Japanese students and local people both inside and outside the classroom.
-As part of their program, students complete a group project on Japanese Studies to be presented in an end of semester poster session open to the public.

 The YNU-Sejong University Exchange Program:

 This one-year program is conducted under an exchange agreement between Sejong University in Seoul, Korea and Yokohama National University.
 Each year, around 20 Japanese Language and Literature Major students from Sejong University come to Japan in April and stay until February to experience Japan first-hand.
 Each student takes many different classes based on his or her Japanese language proficiency.
 This program aims not only to help them to improve their Japanese language skills, but also to develop promising human resources who have a good understanding of Japan through exchanges with YNU students and volunteers.